ThePhantomPig791/titan-shifter-megapack-docs/docs/titans.md

 * ### Force Ejection
 In titan form, being at or below 3 hunger bars will force eject you, making you sustain minor drawbacks of overuse.
 Additionally, dying (only if the damage taken is or is less than 8 hearts) will eject you out of your titan body, inflicting negative effects and lowering your energy.
 * ### Stats
-In the description of each titan, you can find details on their specific stats (more details in-game).
+In the description of each titan, you can find details on their specific stats (specifics in-game).
 * ### Smoke Indication
 As a Titan Shifter, your smoke and electricity emissions are a great indicator to the status of your body's health, both human and titan forms (more details in-game).